Polymer/old-docs-site/0.8/docs/migration.md

 Any property in your element's public API should be declared in the `properties` object.

-### Attribute deserialization {#attr}

-For any property listed in the `properties` object, the user can set a value on the corresponding attribute to initialize the property.
-This works much like (where any property in the `publish` object was deserialized).

-There are two differences from 0.5:

-*   The `type` field is used to determine how to deserialize the attribute value.
-If no type is specified, the property takes the string value of the attribute.
-In 0.5, the type was determined implicitly, from the type of the default value.

-*   0.8 does not modify the string before JSON parsing `Object` and `Array` values.
-In 0.5, Polymer replaced single quotes with double quotes.
-This allowed some invalid JSON to work correctly but broke some valid JSON.

-Before (reversed quotes accepted):

-    <my-element foo="{ 'title': 'Persuasion', 'author': 'Austen' }"></my-element>

-After (correct JSON quotes required):

-    <my-element foo='{ "title": "Persuasion", "author": "Austen" }'></my-element>

-### Binding to properties

-In 0.5, only properties that are explicitly published can be data bound from outside the element.
-In 0.8, any property is available for data binding, whether or not it is listed in the `properties` object.
-For more details on data binding in 0.8, see [Data binding](#data-binding).

 ### Property name to attribute name mapping

 For data binding, deserializing properties from attributes, and reflecting